christohill/silverstripe-sitemessages/README.md

 * Install the contents of this repository into the root folder of your Silverstripe project
 * Run /dev/build?flush=all

+* Add $SiteMessages variable to your template where you'd like your messages to appear

 ##### Composer
 ```
 composer require christohill/silverstripe-sitemessages